-Ann Kelmot (Hattie Morahan) has lost two children through miscarriages and can have no more; her husband is a cold fish who seemingly can give her no comfort, and instead seeks a quick cure.
+Ann Kelmot (Hattie Morahan) has lost two children through miscarriages and can have no more; her husband is a cold fish who gives her no comfort and instead seeks a quick cure for her melancholy.
 When that doesn’t work Kelmot hires Holmes to follow Ann, seemingly to prove beyond a doubt that she’s lying.
-He says he wants to help but he seems more concerned that Ann stop being disobedient.
-Ann is wholly alone.
+He mostly wants Ann to stop being disobedient.
+She is wholly alone.

 Encouraged to lose her sorrow in music, Ann becomes obsessed with this eerie ‘water glass’ instrument, which some think has supernatural qualities.
-This just adds to the husband’s disapproval; Holmes sees through it.
+This just adds to the husband’s disapproval.
 There is no murder plot, of course, but we can easily see Ann being committed if she becomes too much of an inconvenience.
 Ann’s possible madness aligns with ‘Madeleine’s’ assumed madness.

 As in Vertigo, Holmes falls in love with Ann, at least to the degree he is capable, by following her around and observing her.
 Scotty Ferguson’s ‘flaw,’ his fear of heights, precipitates romantic disaster for him and the woman he thinks is Madeline Elster.
 It’s a preposterous plot notion, but thematically it’s pure gold.
-In Mr. Holmes Sherlock’s ‘flaw’ has previously been his greatest asset, his ability to assess situations unemotionally.
-His meeting with Ann on a park bench is one of those ‘if only’ moments from the past that put a lump of regret in one’s throat.
+In Mr. Holmes Sherlock’s ability to assess situations unemotionally, previously his greatest asset, is now revealed as a terrible shortcoming.
+His meeting with Ann on a park bench is one of those past-tense ‘if only’ moments that put a lump of regret in one’s throat.

 It’s fairly simple but also profound.
 Moving, but not overstated.
 Good taste in storytelling is still with us.

 Lionsgate and Miramax’s Blu-ray + Digital HD of Mr. Holmes is the expected crisp and accurate rendering of the theatrical experience.
-I can see why this show might not be a theatrical hit even though it was announced fairly well on NPR: how does anybody get an audience to care about old people in these times – in or out of a theater?
+I can see why this show might not be a theatrical hit even after being soundly trumpeted on NPR: how does anybody get an audience to care about old people in these times, in or out of a theater?
 Viewers catching up with the movie on Blu-ray will be very pleased.
-The visuals have a very big look, with Holmes’ apiary tucked away on a green Sussex hillside overlooking a broad ocean.
+The visuals have a big look, with Holmes’ apiary tucked away on a green Sussex hillside overlooking a broad ocean.
 The music score by Carter Burwell is a nice fit too.

 The only extras are three brief featurettes on the story, the character, etc, — they’re really just sound bites and movie clips.
 A paper insert contains the codes for HD download version.